Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Can I exchange my breast implants for a breast fat graft?

-Breast implants can totally be exchanged for a fat transfer.
+Breast implants can be exchanged with fat grafting.
 For those with larger implants this will require more than one session of fat transfer to achieve a result close to their original volume.

 In patients where implants have provided a degree of lift, fat graft will not provide the same as it is not as firm as a breast implant.
 Patients need to consider they may require a fat graft and a breast lift or mastopexy if this is the case.